 where c is the depth-averaged dissolved-calcite-ion concentration [M/L3], D is the molecular diffusion coefficient, and Ω is the reaction term (17, 71).
 The transient term in Eq.
-4 is neglected, and the quasistatic approach is justified by the separation of timescales between mineral dissolution and the relaxation of solute concentration (see section S2, SI).
+(4) is neglected, and the quasistatic approach is justified by the separation of timescales between mineral dissolution and the relaxation of solute concentration (see section S2 of the SI).

-Here, the initial CO2 partial pressure, PCO2, is relatively high and the kinetics are rapid, hence the rate-limiting step for the reaction is the diffusion of reaction products away from the mineral surface so that undersaturation is sustained.
-Consequently, the reaction rate can be calculated from the transport rate alone regardless of kinetics (31, 72).
-The reaction term Ω is proportional to the difference between cs (c at calcite saturation or equilibrium at the given conditions) and c:
+Here, the initial CO2 partial pressure PCO2 is relatively high and the kinetics are rapid, so the rate-limiting step for the reaction is the diffusion of reaction products away from the mineral surface so that undersaturation is sustained.
+Consequently, the reaction rate can be calculated from the transport rate alone, regardless of kinetics (31, 72).
+The reaction term Ω is proportional to the difference between cs (i.e., c at calcite saturation or equilibrium at the given conditions) and c: